kimtran767/FPS-SquareEnix/README.md

 ### Post a review
 ![](https://github.com/kimju-tran/FPS-SquareEnix/blob/master/readme_img/comment.gif)

 Users will be able to post a review about the articles.
 They will be able to update and deleted the reviews upon desired.
+A 'Post Comment' will only be display when an user is log in.
+Comment will not be posted if the comment is blank.
+User will allow to perform a full CRUD cyle on comments.

 ### Notification
 A component allow users to be notified if there is a news article posted.